bahelms/reader/README.md

 TODO
 ----
+* Trim url of ?utm_source... crap upon creation
 * Display date article was added
-* Trim url of ?utm_source... crap upon creation
 * Add sorting and searching to article list
+* "read" option when creating article, if already read
 * Add front end tests
-* "read" option when creating article, if already read
-* CSS: center article page
+* Make site mobile friendly
 * Content parser app to specify things like:
   * read time, based on number of words
   * top 3 most used words
+* Pick a category and word(s) and search the content of all articles in category
+  * Whew!
 * Stats: CRUD logs of articles; GenEvent to save to DB
   * Number of articles, read, favorited, etc.
 * Cleanup articles (remove articles giving 404, and keep stats on what was removed)